akiradeveloper/LinHash/README.md

 - Use rkyv's zero-copy deserialization for fast queries.
 - Use RWF_ATOMIC flag for avoiding torn writes.

+## Limitations

+- Key size and value size must be fixed.

 ## Example

 The API is as same as `HashMap`.